midonet/tssrp6a/README.md

 See [session test](test/session.test.ts) for actual usage of a complete authentication flow between client and server.

 This package's client and server hashing algorithms of course match, and matches Java's [Nimbus SRP](https://connect2id.com/products/nimbus-srp).
-The identity is NOT included in the hash, so the server could allow changing it.

 These settings can be overriden, client and server receive a `SRPConfig` instance that holds parameters for `N` and `g`, and also an instance of `SRPRoutines`.
 A subclass of routines can be used that uses different hashing and computation algorithms, to adapt to any other server implementation.
+[This example](test/srp6a.test.ts) shows how to override computeX() routine of the client.

 ## Recomendations